OpenConext-Attic/OpenConext-Howto/08_Authz.md

 ```
 Add admin.authz.myconext.org metadata xml in /etc/apache2/mellon to Service Registry using NameIDFormat=urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified and don't forget to "Push" configuration.

-In order to have a valid admin user, create an admin groep under the 'etc' folder in Grouper and make some administrator account that has authenticated via Engineblock at least once member of this group.
+In order to have a valid admin user, create an admin group under the 'etc' folder in Grouper and make some administrator account that has authenticated via Engineblock at least once member of this group.
 Adjust application.properties allowed_group properties to reflect membership of this group.
 Remember that VOOT will prefix the retrieved group with urn:collab.group:myconext: and Grouper will prefix group id with etc:

 Auth-server-admin is the most complext application in the OpenConext landscape until now, because it consumes all previously described parts to make it work.